-The identified wavelengths mostly coincided with absorptions that are related to carbon functional groups found in organic matter, including C-H, N-H, C-O, with a smaller number of wavelengths coinciding with those that are related to clay minerals and Fe-oxides (Table ??).
-The organic functional groups, C-H alkyl and methyls, N-H of amines, and C-O of carbohydrates, which might indicate the presence of relatively labile forms of carbon, and were important in the models of fungal phyla but not of ACE diversity.
-The C=O of amides and carboxylic acids, which represent stable forms of carbon were not as important in modeling (Fig. ??).
-Other wavelengths that represent Fe-oxides and clay minerals were also important in the models, indicating the different ecological niches and physiological characteristics (Table ??).
+The identified wavelengths mostly coincided with absorptions that are related to carbon functional groups found in organic matter, including C-H, N-H and C-O, with a smaller number of wavelengths coinciding with those that are related to clay minerals and iron oxides (Table 2).
+The organic functional groups, C-H alkyl and methyls, N-H of amines and C-O of carbohydrates, which might indicate the presence of relatively labile forms of carbon, were important in the models of fungal phyla but not of ACE diversity.
+The C=O of amides and carboxylic acids, which represent stable forms of carbon were not as important in modelling (Fig. 5).
+Other wavelengths that represent iron oxides and clay minerals were also important in the models, indicating the different ecological niches and physiological characteristics (Table 2).